athomasoriginal/com.betweentwoparens/src/pages/blog-posts/005-deploy-clojurescript-on-nginx.md

 By the time we are finished I hope to have clarified the general steps involved in hosting your own ClojureScript app (**spoiler:** it's the same as hosting a JavaScript app).

-<aside class="blog-post__note">Beyond creating a simple ClojureScript app, this post is not really about ClojureScript.
+<aside class="blog-content__note">Beyond creating a simple ClojureScript app, this post is not really about ClojureScript.
 I see it's role as clearing up the process of deploying a static site.
-Specifically, we will focus on deploying ClojureScript to a webserver (<a class="blog-post__link" href="https://www.nginx.com/" target="_blank" rel="noopener noreferrer">Nginx</a>).
-If you are following along, you can see the <a class="blog-post__link" href="https://github.com/athomasoriginal/demo-clojurescript-nginx" target="_blank" rel="noopener noreferrer">source code here</a>.</aside>
+Specifically, we will focus on deploying ClojureScript to a webserver (<a class="blog-content__link" href="https://www.nginx.com/" target="_blank" rel="noopener noreferrer">Nginx</a>).
+If you are following along, you can see the <a class="blog-content__link" href="https://github.com/athomasoriginal/demo-clojurescript-nginx" target="_blank" rel="noopener noreferrer">source code here</a>.</aside>

 ## The Deploy Process